WeileiZeng/quantum-circuit/README.md

 [A quantum circuit simulator, with depolorizing noise channel.](ErrorModel.md)

-In the level of quantum error corection, all calculation can be classical.
+In the level of quantum error corection(QEC), all calculation can be classical.
 Hence, a simulator for quantum error correction could never touch the wave function or density matrix of the qubit system and result in a much faster speed, as it is done in our simulator.
 It takes the circuit as input, divides all gates into consecutive timesteps(moments), then add depolarizing error in between different timesteps.

-Cirq (google's open-source project for quantum computer simulators) hasnot implemented noise channel yet.
-It is planned to add noise in a similar fashion.
-Hence, our program is a helpful source.
-Meanwhile, this program is adaptable to other noise channels.

-We compare several open-source quantum computer simulators in the sapect of QECC [here](QuantumDeviceSimulators.md)
+Measurement/read-out errors can be added outside of this program.(We may implement this in the future)

+Other than our program, there are many powerful quantum simulators available right now.
+However, since they are full simulator inthe level of density matrix or wave function, they are very slow in speed and provide much more information than QEC's need.
+Here is a [review](QuantumVirtualMachine.md) of them in the aspect of QEC.

 ## package used:
  * c++: Eigen  -linear algebra